Language-Research-Technology/ldac-profile/profile-text/profile.md

 An Object is a single unit linked to tightly related files for example - a dialogue or session in a speech study, a work (document) in a written corpus.
-This is based on work in Alveo which used the term _Item_:
+This is based on the use if the term _Item_ in Alveo:

 >The data model that we have developed for the storage of language
 >resources is built around the concept of an item which corresponds